jtlapp/kysely-code-sync/README.md

 ## Using `check-synced-code`

 The `check-synced-code` command compares designated blocks of code in your repo with corresponding code in Kysely releases.
 These are blocks of code that you have copied from Kysely to implement or test your Kysely extension.
-Be sure to borrow code from the appropriate Kysely release, instead of from whatever is currently in the master branch, which might be newer code intended for a later release.
+Be sure to borrow code from the appropriate Kysely release, instead of from the master branch, which might have newer code intended for a later release.
 Also remember to convey copyright notices.

 Make sure that any code you want synchronized with Kysely is in a directory listed in the `localSyncDirs` configuration key.
 The code can also be within a nested directory.

 In a comment at the start of the file, include the words `SYNC WITH <URL>`, where `<URL>` is the GitHub URL for the file that contains the code you copied from.
 This can be either a "blob" URL or a "raw" URL. `SYNC WITH` must be uppercase.

 Before each block of code that you which to keep synchronized with Kysely, add a comment including the exact phrase `BEGIN SYNCED CODE`, including letter case.
-And after each of these blocks of code, include a comment with the exact phrase `END SYNCED CODE`.
+After each of these blocks of code, include a comment with the exact phrase `END SYNCED CODE`.
 For example:

 <!-- prettier-ignore -->
 ```ts